 If you’re a ‘no rest for the wicked’ type of person you’re doing yourself no favours for your health.
 Ignoring your body’s natural sleep cycle and keeping yourself awake to carry out work tasks, household chores, or to keep yourself entertained has some serious health implications.
 If you think of sleep as being just as important as exercise and healthy eating you’ll realise how necessary good quality sleep is.

 Lack of sleep is associated with lots of health problems including obesity, impaired brain function such as memory loss, difficulty concentrating, and poor productivity and performance.
-Mental health problems such as depression can be caused by a lack of sleep and cause sleep problems.
+Mental health problems such as depression can be caused by a lack of sleep and can cause sleep problems.
 You’re also at a greater risk of heart disease and stroke if you’re not getting enough sleep.

 Sleep affects our entire body, it helps us perform at our best, live a healthier lifestyle, and helps us heal and recover from illnesses.
 Good sleep is vital to achieving good health.

 So what can you do to get those precious 8 hours of sleep?

 Depending on the cause of your sleep deprivation there are many ways of getting the recommended 8 hours of quality sleep.
 This may mean making some lifestyle changes or taking medication as a temporary aid.

 Here are some things you can do to help yourself get the sleep you need and deserve.